acodeninja/pandemonium/README.md

-# pandemonium
+# @acodeninja/pandemonium

-A customiser for the mayhem portapack firmware with some nice geographic configuration.
+A tool for customising [Mayhem](https://github.com/portapack-mayhem) with some geographically relevant configurations and a few extra tools.